 Toksport WRT’s British driver Chris Ingram retired from FIA ERC Rally Poland.
 A puncture followed by the power steering problem caused him a lot of time and he finished the first day 5th in ERC1 Junior.
-The young British duo started the second they with all the problems fixed and made the best times in ERC1 Junior until they had an overheating problem due to a sand blockage in the radiator.
+The young British duo started the second day with all the problems fixed and made the best times in ERC1 Junior until they had an overheating problem due to a sand blockage in the radiator.
 They tried to clean the radiator and fill with water again but Chris had his hand burned of hot radiator water causing him to retire for the rest of the rally.
 Chris is still leading the ERC1 Junior thanks to his big gap and he will run for the title at Rally di Roma.

 Toksport WRT is leading the Team Championship for European Rally Championship after Rally Canarias.
 Double podium for Chris Ingram at Rally Canarias extended his lead in ERC1 Junior and he climbed to 2nd position in the overall leader board.
 Despite a slow start to the Rally and making the 16th time in the qualifying stage, he quickly gained his confidence and climbed up to 2nd overall by the end of the rally.
 Alexandros Tsouloftas was cautious at the beginning of his tarmac debut.
 He drove flawlessly and improved his times and managed to finish rally 4th in ERC1 Junior and 14th overall.
 By this result, he keeps his second position in ERC1 Junior.